neuroagents-lab/ROGUE/README.md

 ## Results

 The runners write screenshots, trajectories, recordings, and `result.txt` files under the chosen `--result_dir`.
-For ROGUE summaries and plots, use `scripts/aggregate_results.py`:
+For analyzing the results and creating summaries and plots of the results, use `scripts/aggregate_results.py`. `aggregate_results.py` also runs the LLM-as-a-judge (GPT-5.5, xhigh reasoning by default) on the completed tasks to determine whether the agent intended to perform the misaligned action (as well as whether it attempted an alternate shutdown rewiring method in the `rewire` scenario).
+The judgments are cached in the `result_dir` and can be regenerated or filled in with the `--judge-mode` argument.

 ```bash
 python scripts/aggregate_results.py \